router-protocol/router-chain-docs/docs/crosstalk/understanding-crosstalk/requestToDest.md

 2. **isAtomicCalls:** Since users can use **`requestToDest`** to send multiple cross-chain calls in one go, isAtomicCalls boolean value ensures whether the calls are atomic.
   -  If this variable is set to **true**, either all the contract calls will be executed on the destination chain or none of them will be executed.
   -  If this variable is set to **false**, even if some of the contracts calls fail on the destination chain, other calls won't be affected.
-3. **feePayer:** This specifies the address on the Router chain from which the cross-chain fee will be deducted.

 ### 2. ackType